GabrielTSR/kubernetes-fundamentals-to-microservices/04-voting-microservices/README.md

 **What we're building**: A complete microservices voting application with separate frontend, queue, processor, and database components.

+💡 **Security Note**: This application uses Kubernetes Secrets to store the PostgreSQL password securely, following best practices for sensitive data.

 ---

 ## 📖 Chapter 2: Setting Up the Namespace